replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 5, 2024

 ### Bug Fixes {#bug-fixes-v2024-12-05-5}
-* CMX: Display time in local timezone on cluster history.
+* Compatibility Matrix: Display time in local timezone on the **Cluster History** page.

 ## v2024.12.04-2